Ballet Foundations Prep - Ages 8-10

-4) ALL barre work should be done with a focus on keeping backs straight, long necks, and bellies pulled up.
-In other words, participants should begin to LOOK like ballet dancers and not kids doing ballet steps.
+4) Do not add complication, turn-out or more measures to simple barre work until dancers can keep backs straight, long necks, and bellies pulled up.
+In other words, participants good technique should be established and maintained regardless of the simplicity or difficulty of the steps.
 Class progression and even the tempo within combinations should not exceed the dancers' abilities to maintain their ballet posture.

 Positions of the feet: 1st, 2nd, 5th (taught as one foot turned out and placed in front of the other so 3rd position is acceptable, but not verbally referenced